augchan42/augchan42.github.io/_posts/2024-05-07-Client vs Server side Auth.md

 ## Further Reading and Resources

-For those looking to deepen their understanding or set up their own authentication mechanisms, here are some valuable resources:
+If you want to understand this better or set up your own login systems, here are some helpful resources:

 - [Reddit Post with Clarifications on Supabase Auth](https://www.reddit.com/r/Supabase/comments/17hbwqb/question_about_supabasessr_and)
 - [Comprehensive Guide on Supabase and Next.js 14 Authentication](https://ekremsonmezer.substack.com/p/supabase-and-nextjs-14-authentication)
 - [GitHub Sample Project Demonstrating Next.js with Supabase](https://github.com/SamuelSackey/nextjs-supabase-example)

-Thank you for reading, and I hope this post helps you navigate the complex landscape of web authentication more effectively!
+Thanks for reading!
+I hope this post helps you understand web authentication better.